 Tracking harmful algal blooms, ensuring safe drinking water, protecting public health and providing critical education and outreach for stakeholders dealing with HABs issues

-After the Toledo water crisis in August 2014, the Ohio Department of Higher Education (then the Ohio Board of Regents) allocated $2 million to Ohio universities for research to solve the harmful algal bloom problem in Lake Erie.
+After the Toledo water crisis in August 2014, the Ohio Department of Higher Education allocated $2 million to Ohio universities for research to solve the harmful algal bloom problem in Lake Erie.
 The funding was matched by participating universities for a total of more than $4 million.

-Led by representatives from The Ohio State University and the University of Toledo, and managed by Ohio Sea Grant, the first round of the Harmful Algal Bloom Research Initiative (HABRI) includes 18 projects involving researchers from seven Ohio universities and partners as far-flung as South Dakota and Japan.
+Led by representatives from The Ohio State University and The University of Toledo, and managed by Ohio Sea Grant, the first round of the Harmful Algal Bloom Research Initiative (HABRI) included 18 projects involving researchers from seven Ohio universities and partners as far-flung as South Dakota and Japan.

 The initiative also provides invaluable training for Ohio students, from undergraduate to doctoral candidates, which distinguishes university research from other scientific institutions and gives taxpayers a double return on their investment.

-HABRI used Ohio Sea Grant’s proposal development system to streamline project proposals, project management and public engagement, capitalizing on Sea Grant’s strong reputation among various stakeholder groups including the research community.
+HABRI uses Ohio Sea Grant’s proposal development system to streamline project proposals, project management and public engagement, capitalizing on Sea Grant’s strong reputation among various stakeholder groups including the research community.

 Track Blooms from the Source

 Projects aim to improve existing technologies and develop new methods to track algal blooms as they develop and move, giving lakeshore residents and state agencies quicker and more effective tools to understand whether algal blooms might cause a hazard.View Related Projects

 Science teams develop techniques to better detect toxins in biological samples, study the effects of algal toxins on various types of cells and determine the significance of the different ways that people might be exposed to algal toxins.View Related Projects